SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageLookup.md

 		ifNotNil: [ self lookup: aSelector fromClass: aClass superclass ]
 ```

 The method `lookup:fromClass:` does not raise an error because this way the `visitMessageNode:` method will be able to send the `doesNotUnderstand:` message to the receiver, as we will see later in this chapter.

 Our tests should pass.

 ### The Case of Super

 Many people get confused by the semantics of `super`.
-The `super` variable has two different roles in the execution of an object-oriented language.
+The `super` pseudo variable has two different roles in the execution of an object-oriented language.

-When the `super` variable is read, its value is the _receiver_ of the message as we saw it in the first chapter, it has the same value as `self`.
+- When the `super` variable is read, its value is the _receiver_ of the message as we saw it in the first chapter, it has the same value as `self`.

-The second role of the `super` variable is to alter the method lookup when `super` is used as the receiver of the message send.
+- The second role of the `super` variable is to alter the method lookup when `super` is used as the receiver of the message send.
 When `super` is used as the receiver of a message send, the method lookup does _not_ start from the class of the receiver, but from the class where the method is installed instead, allowing it to go up higher and higher in the hierarchy.

+### Test for `super` semantics

 Let us introduce a new scenario for our tests.
 We define two methods named `isInSuperclass` and